 Reading a Truth-in-Lending Disclosure

-By law, every personal loan offer must include a Truth-in-Lending (TIL) disclosure, a plain-English disclosure form mandated by law and regulated by the Consumer Financial Protection Bureau.
+Every personal loan offer must include a Truth-in-Lending (TIL) disclosure, a plain-English disclosure form mandated by law and regulated by the Consumer Financial Protection Bureau.

 Your offer’s TIL disclosure should include: